toarch7/nt-recreated-public/README.md

 After that, all the assets will be automatically extracted and copied to the GameMaker project in this repository, making it compileable.

-Whenever you introduce new assets that weren't part of the project before (for instance, if an update adds a new weapon), you should run `npm run regen-ignores`.
-This ensures that the resources ignore file is updated, preventing any of the new assets from being included in your commit.
+Whenever you introduce new base game assets that weren't part of the project before, you must run `npm run regen-ignores`.
+This will update the ignore files and prevent these raw assets from being added to your commit.

 <a name="custom-install-footnote"></a>\(*\): You can specify a custom game installation path by using a parameter when executing the installation script (`npm run regen --game-path="/your/path/here/"`)